GreenFlag31/carousel-library/README.md

 # Change log

 Version 0.0.7: Support for dynamically HTML generated content (ngFor, @for) for slide creation.
 Correction of a validation bug.

+Version 0.0.9: Change in the behavior of the auto slide.
+Auto slide will now occur on drag stop (when the user releases the mouse), and will automatically slide towards the nearest slide based on the set threshold.
+Auto slide is set to true by default.

 # Report a Bug